 There is an uneven relationship of power and status between these orthodox and heterodox positions.
-The orthodoxy described above is considered and upheld as the prototypical science mainly within the field of medicine and to the extent that medical experts operate in a uni-disciplinary way and eschew cross-disciplinary collaborations-see for example the WHO's Scientific Brief on Transmission of SARS-CoV-2, (source A11, Table 1 and outputs published as highly-regarded Cochrane Reviews.
+The orthodoxy described above is considered and upheld as the prototypical science mainly within the field of medicine and to the extent that medical experts operate in a uni-disciplinary way and eschew cross-disciplinary collaborations-see for example the WHO's Scientific Brief on Transmission of SARS-CoV-2, (source A11, Table 132 and outputs published as highly-regarded Cochrane Reviews^{54,55}.
 The heterodox perspective is considered legitimate among scientists more generally outside the field of medicine.
-The leading science journal, Nature, for example, has published numerous papers demonstrating airborne transmission of the virus - see for example some landmark animal studies, an overview of superspreading events, and several editorials arguing for a paradigm shift from droplet and fomite to aerosol transmission.
-Another leading scientific journal, Science, has published empirical studies of transmission dynamics which support the airborne hypothesis, a highly-cited short commentary, and a comprehensive narrative review.

-Importantly, however, heterodoxy remains an outsider within the hegemonic structures of medical science, and, in that context, it serves as a source of innovation from the margins that requires recognition.
-This is illustrated, for example, by the work of Bourouiba, an aerosol scientist whose papers generally appear in journals such as Annual Review of Fluid Mechanics but who has successfully published in leading medical journals such as JAMA.
-Within the medical sub-field, clinical authors occasionally align with the heterodoxy - for example, in the journal Anaesthesia where there is much interest in the question of whether aerosol-generating medical procedures are the only situations where higher-grade protection is needed.
+The leading science journal, Nature, for example, has published numerous papers demonstrating airborne transmission of the virus - see for example some landmark animal studies^{56,57}, an overview of superspreading events58, and several editorials arguing for a paradigm shift from droplet and fomite to aerosol transmission^{31,59,60}.
+Another leading scientific journal, Science, has published empirical studies of transmission dynamics which support the airborne hypothesis^{61,62}, a highly-cited short commentary4, and a comprehensive narrative review63.
+Occasional cross-fertilisation in academic journals is illustrated, for example, by the work of Bourouiba, an aerosol scientist whose papers generally appear in journals such as Annual Review of Fluid Mechanics64 but who has successfully published in leading medical journals such as JAMA65.
+Within the medical sub-field, clinical authors occasionally align with the heterodoxy - for example, in the journal Anaesthesia where there is much interest in the question of whether AGMPs are the only situations where higher-grade protection is needed66.